IBM/tape-archive-api/readme.md

 `curl -X GET http://<EE server IP>:<EEAPI_PORT>/test`

-Have fun and thanks to [Khanh V Ngo](https://github.ibm.com/khanhn) for providing the baseline API :+1:

 ## Considerations and limitations
 The Tape archive REST API is a prototype and has not been tested in production and in multi-user environments.
-The author does not assume any liability for damages or other trouble when deploying this API.
-Contact the author if you need help properly implementing teh API in your environment.
+The following limitations exist for this prototype and can be addressed.
+Contact the author if you need help:

-Consider the following limitations:
 - The Tape archive REST API has been tested with IBM Spectrum Archive EE version 1.3.0.3.
 It definitely needs version 1.3.0 because it uses the eeadm command.
 When using a version 1.3 below 1.3.0.3 the migrate function does not work because it does not accept simple file lists.
 - The API allows to inquire the file state (migrated, pre-migrated or resident) for a single file or a path and file name pattern.
 It does not currently allow specifying a list of files to be inquired.
 - The API uses synchronous recall and migrate calls.
 These can take longer times causing HTTP timeouts.